sllt/snowy/README.md

+## ABOUT F2E.im

+F2E is a community for front-end-developer.

+## How to contribute

+Fork and send pull request.

-## How to run snowy.in on your own machine
+## How to run f2e.im on your own machine

 1. install all required modules: